baleada/docs/src/prose/prose/styling.md

 Inspect this element in devtools!
 Its root element has a `.baleada-prose-aside` class.
 :::

 In each component, the content you actually write is inserted into an element with a `.baleada-prose-contents` class.
-The only exception is `ProseArticle`, which only has the top level `.baleada-prose-article` element, with your content inside.

 ::: type="info"
 In devtools, you'll see that this text renders as a `<p>` tag.
 It slots into a `<section>` tag with a `.baleada-prose-contents` class, so you can target `.baleada-prose-aside .baleada-prose-contents` to style anything in here.
 :::

 ::: type="warning"
-In almost every component with `.baleada-prose-contents` (i.e., every component except `ProseArticle`), your content is the _only_ thing inside the `.baleada-prose-contents` element.
+In almost every component with `.baleada-prose-contents`, your content is the _only_ thing inside the `.baleada-prose-contents` element.

 The only exception is `ProseCodeblock`, specifically when the `hasLineNumbers` or `hasLang` props are true.
 Each of those props causes an additional `<pre><code>` to render inside the `.baleada-prose-contents` element.